DataHaskell/docs/_posts/2016-10-19-current-environment.md

   - **backprop-learn** [](https://github.com/mstksg/backprop-learn){:.github}
   - **grenade** [](http://hackage.haskell.org/package/grenade){:.hackage} [](https://github.com/HuwCampbell/grenade){:.github} Grenade is a composable, dependently typed, practical, and fast recurrent neural network library for precise specifications and complex deep neural networks in Haskell.
 Grenade provides an API for composing layers of a neural network into a sequence parallel graph in a type safe manner; running networks with reverse automatic differentiation to calculate their gradients; and applying gradient decent for learning.
 Documentation and examples are available on github https://github.com/HuwCampbell/grenade.
+  - **hasktorch** [](https://github.com/hasktorch/hasktorch){:.github} : Hasktorch is a library for tensors and neural networks in Haskell.
+It is an independent open source community project which leverages the core C libraries shared by Torch and PyTorch.
+This library leverages cabal new-build and backpack.
+Note that this project is in early development and should only be used by contributing developers.
+Expect substantial changes to the library API as it evolves.
   - Recurrent Neural Networks
     - **grenade** [](http://hackage.haskell.org/package/grenade){:.hackage} [](https://github.com/HuwCampbell/grenade){:.github}
   - Convolutional Neural Networks